ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 ## PACT tests

 [Pact contract tests](https://github.com/DiUS/pact-jvm) are run as part of the regular unit test suite.
-If one of the tests is failing, and you need more output, set slf4j logging to debug: `-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG`
+If one of the tests is failing, and you require additional debugging information, then set the slf4j log level to debug:
+`-Dorg.slf4j.simpleLogger.defaultLogLevel=DEBUG`

 ### Are your pact tests failing with "problem accessing trust store"?

-This is a sign that you are registering encryption provider in a test but are not de-registering it after.
-Pact will then try to create a client using the Apache `SSLSocketFactory`.
+This is a sign that you are registering an encryption provider in a test, however are not de-registering it afterwards.
+The pact will then try to create a client using the Apache `SSLSocketFactory`.
 This will in turn try to use the encryption provider as the certificate trust store, resulting in the error you see.
 To fix, de-register the encryption provider after use in tests.

 ## Running tests on Firebase from your machine